The art of photography

 After that I spent many more years of my life lugging around a large camera bag containing heavy Digital SLR cameras and lenses, especially when using full-frame DSLRs and large aperture lenses.

 Then I tried a mirrorless camera and realised that I didn't need to carry large DSLR's and lenses at all.
 So I now use smaller, lighter, quieter APS-C mirrorless cameras and lenses and only need a medium sized camera bag to carry them in.
 When not out specifically to take photos I usually carry a camera and a single zoom lens or a couple of small prime lenses in my manbag.
-If I am not carrying a bag I will put a small fixed-lens APS-C camera in my pocket.
-I stopped using a camera strap when carrying a camera in a bag or in a pocket.
-It's just something else that can get in the way.
+If I am not carrying a bag I will put a small APS-C camera in my pocket.
+I rarely use a camera strap when carrying a camera in a bag or in a pocket.
+It's just something that can get in the way.
 For security I use a small home made wrist strap.
 Details.
 I don't usually take bulky lens hoods and I don't bother with front lens caps if I am using a camera bag.
 It makes changing lenses quicker and easier.

 From DSLR to Mirrorless